kbfreder/acs-blockgroup-data/README.md

 # ACS blockgroup data processing

-Process data from the Census 2022 American Community Survey (ACS) at the blockgroup level.
+Process data from the Census 2022 American Community Survey (ACS) at the blockgroup (BG) level.

-## Processing data
+## TL;DR

-Once all necessary data has been downloaded (see following section), it can be processed using `src/generate_blockgroup_dataset.py`
-- Run: `cd src`, then `python generate_blockgroup_dataset.py`
-- If only a certain portion of the processing needs to be re-run, you can pass a `--from-step` argument.
-- Final Output is saved to `ACS_BG_DATA_2022.csv`
-    - A helper dictionary containing the data types for the columns is also created: `ACS_BG_DATA_2022.pkl`.
-      (csv's don't do a great job of retaining datatypes, and some 0-padded strings tend to get interpreted as integers.)
-    - The helper function `src/process_bg_tables/util/load_csv_with_dtypes` can be used to load the .csv with the correct datatypes. (ex: `load_csv_with_dtypes('ACS_BG_DATA_2022')`)
+1. Download data that can be automated.
+Frome the `src` folder run: `python prep_all_data.py`
+2. Manually download remaining data.
+See section below.
+3. Process the data.
+From the `src` folder run: `python generate_blockgroup_dataset.py`
+4. Final data can be found at:
+    a.
+ACD BG: `./ACS_BG_DATA_2022.csv`
+        - there is an accompanying .pkl file that defines the datatypes.
+See `Processing data` below.
+    b.
+Shapefile: `./data/processed/us_bg_shapefiles_2022`

+See Notes below, especially regarding the state of Connecticut (CT; FIPS code 09)

 ## Downloading data
-External data must be downloaded prior to processing.
+Various forms of external data must be downloaded prior to processing.

 ### Automated / scripts